A-I-nstein/rust_nRF52833/README.md

 # rust_nRF52833
-Embedded Rust programs for the nRF52833.
+Embedded Rust programs for the nRF52833 SoC.
 Demonstrating practical applications and learning resources.

 ## How to run the programs?
 - Install / prepare the prerequisites.